riceissa/issarice.com/pages/comments.md

 # Comments on this site

-On social media like Facebook and Quora, and even on WordPress blogs, it is not necessary to think too much on commenting, since this is all provided by upstream.
+On social media like Facebook and Quora, and even on WordPress blogs, it is not necessary to think too much on commenting, since this is all provided upstream.
 When I first started using a static site generator to make my website, I followed gwern and used [Disqus](!w).
 However, currently this site has no comments.
 My reasoning is that, ever since I've become active on Facebook, I've realized that most of the useful discussions about an article happen there, instead of on the original article's comments section.